HanneMaes/Tyler-homescreen/README.md

 - Screen brightness is set to the lowest, auto brightness is turned off.
 - Do not disturb is turned on.
 - Wifi is disabled.
-- The background is turned to black and white to easely see you are in sleep mode.
+- The background is turned to black and white to easily see you are in sleep mode.

 <img src="Mockups/GIFS/sleep mode.gif">